geneas/lua/README.md

 **local class = require "geneas.class"**

 Implements a simple class/object infrastructure.
+See modules xpm.lua and mpi.lua for examples of usage.

 *class(cls)*